 TIP: Children under 2 years old are allowed to lap-sit.
 Folding chairs and sleeping bags are allowed.

 Wheelchair Accessible Seating

-There are three street-level and sidewalk-level accessible viewing locations.
+Three viewing areas are reserved for spectators requiring wheelchair accessibility, these are either at street-level or sidewalk-level .
 Visit CityofPasadena.net to request space in an accessible viewing area.
 Each person with a disability is allowed up to four guests, free with approved application.
 Seating is not provided; attendees must bring chairs.
 Sharp Seating sells a limited amount of wheelchair accessible seating at different locations along the parade route.
 Contact Sharp Seating for information at 626-795-4171.

 TIP: Wheelchair accessible tickets are first-come, first-served.

 The Metro Gold Line will run throughout the night of December 31st and morning of January 1st.
 Trains run every 7 minutes from 5:00 AM to 9:00 PM between Downtown Los Angeles and Pasadena.
 There are four stations on the parade route, Memorial Park, Del Mar, Lake, and Allen.

 TIP: Take public transportation if you can, traffic is heavy during the Rose Parade and Rose Bowl Game, and there are street closures to consider.

 Reserve your parking ahead of time in order to find the most convenient spaces at the best prices.

 Brookside Park is located across from Rose Bowl Stadium, they offer RV parking and overnight parking, call 626-577-3100.